TryHackMeNow/CyberLab/README.md

 # CyberLab
-VirtualBox-based hacking lab which can be run on a single computer.
-The lab computers are partitioned into a LAN, WAN and a DMZ subnet.
+*VirtualBox*-based hacking lab which can be run on a single PC.
+All lab computers (hosts) are virtual machines executed within *VirtualBox*.
+The hosts are partitioned into a LAN, WAN and a DMZ subnet.
 The traffic between the subnets is routed by a pfSense firewall router.
+The firewall router is itself a virtual machine.
 Hosts include a Kali-Linux-based attacker box, Metasploitable- and OWASP-BWA victim boxes and a Windows domain controller.

 ![Alt text](./Illustrations/CyberLab%20Overview%20Light.drawio.svg)